mpv-player/mpv/DOCS/man/vo.rst

         for mastering instead of the true curve.
 Most notably, anything in the Apple ecosystem uses this approximation - including all programs compatible with it.
-It's a sound idea to try enabling this flag first when watching movies and shows to see if things look better that way.
+It's a sound idea to try enabling this flag first when watching videos and shows to see if things look better that way.

         This only affects the output when using either ``icc-profile`` or ``srgb``.